ImanBekkaye/Sweep-Line-Points-In-Circles/README.md

 # Sweep Line Points-In-Circles Testing

 This project is an implementation of the Sweep Line Points-In-Circles Testing algorithm in Python with O(n log n) time complexity.
-The frontend is built using React.

 ## Prerequisites